 - After coughing, sneezing, or blowing your nose

-- Pump a small amount into the palm of your hand.
+- Pump a small amount of hand sanitizer into the palm of your hand.

 - Next, spread the product thoroughly over both hands (front and back).

-- Rub your hands together quickly for at least 15 seconds or until they are dry.
+- Rub your hands together quickly for at least 15 seconds or until they're dry.

 How Long Does It Take Hand Sanitizer to Kill Germs?

-If done correctly, both Puracy Foaming Hand Sanitizer and Gel Hand Sanitizer kill 99.9+% of common household germs within 15 seconds.
+When used correctly, our Gel Hand Sanitizer kills more than 99.9% of common household germs within 15 seconds.